Alex Delton

-Alex Christian Delton is an American college football quarterback who played for the TCU Horned Frogs.
+Alex Christian Delton (born October 23, 1996) is an American former college football quarterback who played for the TCU Horned Frogs.

-Early years
+Early life

-Delton was born October 23, 1996 in Hays, Kansas, where he grew up to become a football and track & field star at Hays High School.
+Delton was born October 23, 1996, in Hays, Kansas, where he grew up to become a football and track & field star at Hays High School.
 Playing quarterback for the Indians, Delton amassed over 6,700 total yards and 75 touchdowns in his high school career.
 He committed to play college football at Kansas State in February 2014.